One Pan Vegetarian Eggplant Lasagna

 • At about the 10 minute mark, stir in the noodles and continue to let the mixture cook, covered and at a simmer, for about another 10 minutes until the noodles are soft.
 Stir occasionally to prevent sticking.

-• Add in salt and pepper to taste (I start with ½ teaspoon of salt and ¼ teaspooon of pepper).
+• Add in salt and pepper to taste (I start with ½ teaspoon of salt and ¼ teaspoon of pepper).

 • Remove from heat and stir in the chopped mozzarella and the Parmesan, reserving a tablespoon or two of the Parmesan for serving.

-• Add the ricotta in large (about 2 tablespoon) dollops around the pan, but don't stir in.
+• Add the ricotta in large dollops around the pan, but don't stir in.
 Cover the pan and let it sit for 5 minutes.

 1 cup ricotta cheese